arbrk1/typeclasses_cpp/README.md

 is not implemented behave.

-The problem is that we have no _simple_  way of defining default method implementations or enforcing logical constraints like "all instances of the typeclass A must also be instances of the typeclass B".
+The problem is that we have no _simple_  way of defining default method implementations or enforcing logical constraints like &#8220;all instances of the typeclass A must also be instances of the typeclass B&#8221;.

-Because the general typeclass template definition is concerned with the case of "type T is not an instance of the typeclass", a much better version of the typeclass definition would be simply
+Because the general typeclass template definition is concerned with the case of &#8220;type T is not an instance of the typeclass&#8221;, a much better version of the typeclass definition would be simply

 ``` c++